crmathieu/daq/README.md

 - *1969* is the default web port from which you can request a connection
 - *123* is the authentication token you must provide to access the service.

-You should get a page showing you not much, as the vehicle hasn't been launched yet.
+You should get a static looking page showing you some blank values, as the vehicle hasn't launched yet.

 ### 3 - Launch the rocket